 “I am a social learner (just ask my 8th grade teachers!); I prefer to learn with and from people.
 I believe many minds create better ideas and that social interactions incent action.
 I am increasingly interested in how online interactions can be designed to improve learning opportunity, regardless of location.”

 Karen Cator is President and CEO of Digital Promise and a leading voice for transforming American education through technology, innovation and research.
 From 2009-2013, Karen was Director of the Office of Educational Technology at the U.S. Department of Education, where she led the development of the 2010 National Education Technology Plan and focused the Office’s efforts on teacher and leader support.
 Prior to joining the department, Cator directed Apple’s leadership and advocacy efforts in education.
 In this role, she focused on the intersection of education policy and research, emerging technologies, and the reality faced by teachers, students and administrators.
 She began her education career in Alaska as a teacher, ultimately leading technology planning and implementation.
 She also served as Special Assistant for Telecommunications for the Governor of Alaska.
-Cator holds a master’s in school administration from the University of Oregon and received the 2014 College of Education Distinguished Alumni award.
+Cator holds a master’s in school administration from the University of Oregon and recently received the 2014 College of Education Distinguished Alumni award.
 The American Association of Publishers has awarded Cator with the 2014 Visionary Award.
-She received her bachelor’s in early childhood education from Springfield College and received the 2015 Distinguished Alumna award.
-She is an Aspen Pahara Fellow, the past chair for the Partnership for 21st Century Skills and has served on boards including the Software & Information Industry Association- Education.
+She received her bachelor’s in early childhood education from Springfield College, and she is a member of the Aspen Pahara Fellows.
+She is a past chair for the Partnership for 21st Century Skills, has served on boards including the Software & Information Industry Association-Education, and currently serves on the boards for ACT and Enlearn.
 You can reach Karen at: email@example.com.